RRambo/Noise-meter-server/README.md

 - **NoiseMeter**: Circular progress indicator with real-time updates, also has line indicator to see the set threshold level
 - **StatsCards**: Daily peak, weekly average, monitoring status
 - **NoiseAnalytics**: Interactive charts (daily/weekly analysis)
+- **ChartEmptyState**: Used to set the message when there is no data for the chosen chart
 - **AlertToast**: Pop-up notifications (auto-dismiss after 5s)
 - **AlertHistory**: List of today's alerts with count badge